Top Tips for Putting Language Skills on Your CV

 How to Describe Language Skills on a CV?

-Although it is possible to describe your language skills with a general self-assessment, using terms like “bilingual proficiency,” it’s best to describe your language skills in terms using a certified benchmark.
+Although it is possible to describe your language CV skills with a general self-assessment, using terms like “bilingual proficiency,” it’s best to describe your language skills in terms using a certified benchmark.
 These four options are great for describing language fluency:

 • ILR (Interagency Language Roundtable) scale